 “We must all fight against the cruelties of the trading of animal parts.
 We must also rescue certain beautiful animals such as the South China Tigers.
 All because we want to live in a more civilized and kinder world-and for our children to do so”, said Sir David Tang.
 “I am sponsoring the dinner to raise money in order to maximize the awareness and education on these two vital environmental issues.”

-Li Quan, a founding director of China Tiger Revival said: "I have been engaged in tiger conservation for fourteen years and I am very proud that the South China tiger rewilding and reintroduction model I set out to experiment with over ten years ago has now been considered a viable option to supplement wild tiger populations.
+Li Quan, founding director of China Tiger Revival said: "I have been engaged in tiger conservation for fourteen years and I am very proud that the South China tiger rewilding and reintroduction model I set out to experiment with over ten years ago has now been considered a viable option to supplement wild tiger populations.
 I am extremely grateful to Sir David Tang for his continued support for our work to encourage China in her endeavour to protect nature, biodiversity and save endangered wildlife.
-We are so honored to have Sir Stephen Fry’s endorsement for the work of our new charity”.
+We are so honoured to have Sir Stephen Fry’s endorsement for the work of our new charity”.

 Ian Penman, Chairman of China Tiger Revival said: "I have been to China many times and nature protection is a big issue there.
 We want to engage and collaborate with China to protect as well as restore nature that has been compromised”.